 Frequently Asked Questions & Answers

 How long is the warranty on my Lace pickups?
-The warranty is five years with receipt/proof of purchase.
+All Lace Pickups come with a 5 year warranty, pending receipt/proof of purchase.

 How can I test my pickup if I think it is not functioning properly?
 The surest way to confirm a pickup is functioning properly, is to take a resistance/ohms reading with a multi-meter.
 There is a Tech Specs pull down menu on each pickup page that contains the proper resistance for that particular pickup.
 If the reading you get is within spec, then your pickup is functioning properly, and the issue lies elsewhere….most likely in the wiring.

 If you contact us with an issue regarding your pickup, the resistance/ohms reading results will be the first thing we will ask you for!